stolostron/cluster-backup-operator/README.md

 The Cluster Back up and Restore Operator chart installs the [backup-restore-enabled](https://github.com/stolostron/cluster-backup-chart/blob/main/stable/cluster-backup-chart/templates/hub-backup-pod.yaml) Policy, used to inform on issues with the backup and restore component.
 The Policy templates check if the required pods are running, storage location is available, backups are available at the defined location and no error status is reported by the main resources.
 This Policy is intended to help notify the Hub admin of any backup issues as the hub is active and expected to produce backups.

 ## Design

+The content below describes the backup and restore flow using the Cluster Back up and Restore Operator solution, with details on what and how the data is backed up and restored.
+Once you are familiar with these concepts you can follow the [Active passive configuration design](#active-passive-configuration-design) section to understand how to build a complete DR solution with an ACM hub set as a primary, active configuration, managing clusters, and one or more ACM hubs setup to take over in a disaster scenario.

+## Cluster Backup and Restore flow

-The operator defines the `BackupSchedule.cluster.open-cluster-management.io` resource, used to setup Red Hat Advanced Cluster Management for Kubernetes backup schedules, and `Restore.cluster.open-cluster-management.io` resource, used to process and restore these backups.
+The operator defines the `BackupSchedule.cluster.open-cluster-management.io` resource, used to setup Red Hat Advanced Cluster Management for Kubernetes backup schedules, and the `Restore.cluster.open-cluster-management.io` resource, used to process and restore these backups.
-The operator sets the options needed to backup remote clusters identity and any other hub resources that needs to be restored.
+The operator sets the options needed to backup remote clusters identity and any other hub resources that need to be restored.

 ![Cluster Backup Controller Dataflow](images/cluster-backup-controller-dataflow.png)

 ## What is backed up